FreekPols/SEC/book/some_content/videos.md

 VideoWidth=600
 YouTubeVideo("YDBr1Lof_mI", width=VideoWidth, align='center')
 ```
-the last one requires to run the markdown file setting in config file...
+the last one requires to run the markdown file setting in config file and additional python iframe at the top of the page...